microsoft/code-with-engineering-playbook/source-control/git-guidance/readme.md

 git pull

 # start a new feature branch based on the develop branch
-git chekcout -b feature/123-add-git-instructions develop
+git checkout -b feature/123-add-git-instructions develop

 # edit some files